Click 'Continue' if you consent to use all non-essential cookies.

 The EUTR includes two key components that must be considered by those who first place timber on the EU market (the ‘operator’):

-1. Prohibition: operators are prohibited from placing illegally logged timber or timbrer products on the EU market.
+1. Prohibition: operators are prohibited from placing illegally logged timber or timber products on the EU market.

 2. Due diligence: operators must actively assess the risk that timber has been logged illegally.
 Components of a Due Diligence System (DDS) include: (i) gathering information (ii) evaluating the information to assess the risk that timber has been logged illegally (iii) mitigating the risk.
 If the risk is found to be non-negligible, timber cannot be sold on the EU market.

-The complete text of the EU Timber Regulation (Regulation EU No 995/2010), implementing regulations, and guidance document can be found in our Law Database, in addition to copies of individual EU Member State implementing legislation for the EUTR.
+Download the complete text of the EU Timber Regulation (Regulation EU No 995/2010), implementing regulations, and guidance document or download copies of individual EU Member State implementing legislation for the EUTR.